17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Turkish Horon dancers showcasing their traditional customs with flags in a vibrant plaza.
 Dancing the Hora

-Originating from the Thrace area of Turkey, hora is a fast dance that around five people usually perform.
-In this dance, people wear colorful costumes, and there is plenty of singing at the same time.
+Originating in the Thrace region of Turkey, hora is a fast dance that is usually performed by around five people.
+In this dance, people wear colorful costumes and sing throughout.

 Horon

-The horon is a fast dance that comes from the Black Sea area, and it’s a little different from the other traditional dances you might see.
-Participants wear black clothes adorned with silver, and they dance with their arms linked together.
+The horon is a fast dance from the Black Sea region, and it’s a little different from other traditional dances you might see.
+Participants wear black clothes adorned with silver and dance with their arms linked.
 A musical instrument called the kemençe is used.

 Zeybek

-Originating from western Anatolia, zeybek features dancers in colorful clothes performing to a beat that goes from slow to extremely fast.
+Originating in western Anatolia, zeybek features dancers in colorful costumes performing to a beat that ranges from slow to extremely fast.
 The dance tells the story of courage.

 Kaşık Oyunu